Diabetic Ketoacidosis In Children

-Your child's caregiver will ask about your child's symptoms and when they started.
+Your child's healthcare provider will ask about your child's symptoms and when they started.
 He will ask how your child's diabetes is managed.
 He will look for signs of dehydration and check your child's height and weight.
-Caregivers may order other tests to find out what triggered your child's DKA.
+Healthcare providers may order other tests to find out what triggered your child's DKA.
 His blood and urine may be tested to check his blood sugar, ketone, and acid levels.
 The tests will also show if he is dehydrated.

 How is diabetic ketoacidosis treated?